kubewarden/kubewarden-controller/rfc/0001-policy-server-custom-resource.md

 However, if we introduce the cert-manager dependency, we could also leverage that to create the certificates used by the Policy Server instances.

+Finally, we could also avoid the usage of cert-manager by having the Kubewarden controller generate its own CA authority and secrets.
+This is similar to what we are currently doing.

+The right approach needs more discussion, but this can be done after this RFC is approved.

 ## Kubewarden controller developer experience